Lac Vieux Desert Band of Lake Superior Chippewa

-Lac Vieux Desert Band of Lake Superior Chippewa (or the Gete-gitigaaning in the Anishinaabe language) is a band of the Lake Superior Chippewa, many of whom reside on the Lac Vieux Desert Indian Reservation, located near Watersmeet, Michigan.
+Lac Vieux Desert Band of Lake Superior Chippewa (or the Gete-gitigaaning in the Anishinaabe language) is a federally recognized band of the Lake Superior Chippewa, many of whom reside on the Lac Vieux Desert Indian Reservation, located near Watersmeet, Michigan.
 It is approximately 45 miles southeast of Ironwood, Michigan in Gogebic County.

 Early history

 As the Ojibwe Nation divided into two and expanded westward from the Sault Ste.
 Marie region, the southern branch of Ojibwe came to the area now known as Lac Vieux Desert.
 The Lake Superior Band of Chippewa included twelve bands in historic times.

 This lake, known as Gete-gitigaani-zaaga'igan ("Lake of the old garden") in the Anishinaabe language, is located near several major watershed boundaries.
 It served as an ideal travel/trade hub connecting major waterways and trails to Lake Superior, Lake Michigan and Wisconsin River.
 The Lac Vieux Desert Band was one of three in Michigan.
 The other nine bands of Lake Superior Chippewa resided in what became organized as Wisconsin and Minnesota under the United States rule.